How To Use The Google Indexation Checker

-We could import a Screaming Frog crawl, but for the purpose of this example we’ll just import our sitemap.
+In this example, we’ll just import our sitemap and use that as the source of URLs.
 Then select ‘Google Indexation’ under the ‘Google’ option.

 If you’ve not added proxies to URL Profiler before, the first time you select this option you will be shown a warning:

 Proxies are required because this feature automatically queries Google in bulk – and Google DO NOT like you doing this! (there is no other way to check URL level indexation)

 We recommend a provider called BuyProxies.org, and we suggest you use their Dedicated Proxies.